Coteh/adventofcode2018/README.md

 |  24  |        |        |
 |  25  |        |        |

-\* Output has to be verified manually at the moment.
-See TODO comment in `./10/test.sh` for more info.

-\** Day 11 part 2 is incredibly slow at the moment.
+\* Day 11 part 2 is incredibly slow at the moment.
 Will need to see if it can be optimized later.